digitaltwinconsortium/AAS-Repository/README.md

 # Features

-1. Loading of Asset Admin Shells V1, V2 and V3 (both XML and JSON), but always saving in V3 format, leveraging XML)
+1. Loading of Asset Admin Shells V1, V2 and V3 (both XML and JSON), but always saving in V3 format, leveraging both JSON and XML)
 1. Standardized AAS REST interface (as specified in part 2 of the AAS spec)
 1. Swagger endpoint at /swagger
 1. IDTA AASX Package Explorer client interface support